This is a complete guide discussing the 30 things I wish I’d known before starting my photography business.

-Knowing how to handle interpersonal relationships can increase customer loyalty, client retention, and improve the amount of referrals you receive.
+Knowing how to handle interpersonal relationships can increase customer loyalty, and client retention, and improve the number of referrals you receive.

 I recommend checking out the famous book “How to Win Friends and Influence People” by Dale Carnegie.

-If people like working with you because you are personable, they will want to see you succeed while also continuing working with you.
+If people like working with you because you are personable, they will want to see you succeed while also continue working with you.